m-nobinur/BinBlogger/README.md

 - Newsleters & Contact Page
 - Category multi-select functionalities (Jquery multiselect plugin)
 - Python Code syntax highlighter on Details view(Jquery prism plugin)

+> [❗] Look through the setup process before using this project so that you can avoid errors.

 ## Setup Process